mingmingli916/site_flask/note.md

 The key to storing user passwords securely in a database relies on not storing the password itself but a hash of it.

+## Creating an Authentication Blueprint
+The routes related to the user authentication subsystem will be added to a second blueprint, called auth.
+Using different blueprints for different subsystems of the application is a great way to keep the code neatly organized.